Beings-Beam/beings-webcodecs-0.1/docs/IMPLEMENTATION_LOG.md

 ## Next Steps

-1. **Complete mp4-muxer Integration:** Implement callback-based API for proper blob creation
-2. **Final Hardware Testing:** Validate complete recording pipeline with corrected muxer
-3. **Frame-Accurate Time Synchronization:** Design and implement precision timing system
+1. **Frame-Accurate Time Synchronization:** Design and implement precision timing system for multi-participant alignment
-4. **End-to-End Encryption:** Implement secure recording capabilities
+2. **End-to-End Encryption:** Implement client-side AES-GCM encryption for archival recordings
+3. **React Integration Layer:** Build `@beings/react` package with hooks and components for React applications
+4. **Performance Optimization:** Fine-tune encoder queue management and memory usage for extended recording sessions
+5. **Mobile Browser Support:** Extend compatibility testing and optimization for mobile Safari and Chrome

-The core engine is production-ready with comprehensive hardware compatibility and diagnostic tools.
-The focus now shifts to completing the final API integration and implementing advanced "moat" features.
+The core engine is **production-ready** with comprehensive codec intelligence, hardware compatibility, and diagnostic tools.
+The architecture provides a solid foundation for implementing advanced "moat" features and framework-specific integrations.